 And I am SO glad for all those schpeals.

 The rule is that when money is earned, ten percent goes to tithing to our church (giving money helps so much to remember that in the whole scheme of things it’s really not our money in the first place), twenty percent goes to savings, and the remaining seventy is used for living.
 Period.
 There are no if’s, and’s or but’s about that one.

-My Dad was great about being the "banker" of the "First Bank of Eyrealm" each Saturday when we had "Pay Day."
-(We had an elaborate system of earning money you can read about here.)
+My Dad was great about being the “banker” of the “First Bank of Eyrealm” each Saturday when we had “Pay Day.”
+(We had an elaborate system of earning money you can read about here and you can watch the awesome video my Dad made about it here.)
 We would keep track of our earnings and figure out how much to give for savings and tithing etc. We were completely motivated to save because that bank of ours gave out some serious interest.
 Ten percent each quarter to be exact.
 And I for one was pretty excited to see that the more money I put in that savings account, the more it grew.

 Well, Dave and I inherited that Eyrealm bank (a wooden chest spray painted gold with a padlock on the front) and although we don’t do it every week, Dave is a pretty good banker himself when he gets around to it.